 - Gay and lesbian are the preferred terms to describe people attracted to the same sex; homosexual is considered offensive by some.

 - Use sexual orientation, not sexual preference.

-- Don’t refer to a gay lifestyle and avoid admitted homosexual; use openly gay or openly lesbian, but only if necessary for clarity.
+- Polyamorous people may or may not have multiple long-term partners or spouses.
+Don’t refer to a gay lifestyle or sexual preference and avoid admitted homosexual; use openly gay or openly lesbian, but only if necessary for clarity.

 Capitalize the proper names of nationalities, peoples, races, and tribes: Arab, Arabic, African, American, Caucasian, Cherokee, Chinese, Eskimo, French Canadian, Japanese, Jew, Jewish, Latin, etc.